 At Encore Beach Club (Wynn) on Sunday: Javier Hernandez Balcazar, the Mexican soccer standout who plays under the name of “Chicharito” for the German club Bayern Leverkusen and the Mexican national team, with a large group….

 I’m happy to report Shecky Greene is back on his feet after breaking a leg in March while attempting to climb on stage at the Italian American Club.
 Greene was at the Bootlegger Bistro’s Copa Club venue on Saturday for my 75th birthday party.
 Also there: Mayor Carolyn Goodman, her husband and former Mayor Oscar Goodman, Muhammad Ali’s former business manager Gene Kilroy, AP’s Las Vegas-based sports columnist Tim Dahlberg, Review-Journal columnist John Katsilometes and entertainers Pia Zadora, George Bugatti, and Nelson Sardelli.

-“According to a new study, the best-received smiles are those that have a pleasing balance of teeth, which is incidentally the worse-received compliment.
+The punch line “According to a new study, the best-received smiles are those that have a pleasing balance of teeth, which is incidentally the worse-received compliment.
 ‘Has anyone ever told you how your balance of teeth is pleasing to the eye?
-Is this seat taken?” — Seth Meyers.
+Is this seat taken?” -- Seth Meyers.

 POWER OF THE PATCH!

 TO BOOK NORM TO SPEAK AT YOUR UPOMING CORPORATE OR ENTERTAINMENT EVENT, CONTACT JOANNE DOWNEY AT firstname.lastname@example.org